 And please do not make one of your children the executor; I know of at least one case of a dear friend whose brother made off with her parents' millions; he was a clever accountant.
 Pay your trusted lawyer his due to settle your affairs amicably.

 And now the real thrust of this newsletter; now is the time to settle how you are going to die, insofar as you are able.

 Many years ago I had a wonderful partner, an excellent chiropractor but he had no sense of healthy living; processed meats on white bread, smeared with margarine was his standard fare every lunch time.
 We ate together.

 The inevitable happened; first the tumour started in his colon.
 Despite extensive medical treatment it eventually metastasized.
 Further radiation damaged his bladder so badly that he had to pee every fifteen minutes, day and night.

 Well, shit happens, you say, and so it does; that could happen to you and me.
 But now comes the interesting part.
-The healthy spouse is under enormous pressure; suddenly they are faced with all the trauma of a funeral, living alone, and often significant financial pressures.
+The healthy spouse is under enormous pressure; suddenly she is faced with all the trauma of a funeral, living alone and often significant financial pressures.

 In walks the highwayman in a white coat; Mrs P, says he, we must give this one last shot.
 I think we can save him with an operation to remove the cancerous part of the colon.

 My colleague was a shadow of his former burly self; clearly he was on his last legs.
 It was a matter of days or weeks before his death, his medical insurance exhausted.
-Said surgeon put enormous pressure on his wife to agree to the final surgery.
-How could she possibly withhold a few paltry rands to save his life?
+Said surgeon put enormous pressure on his wife to agree to the final operation.
+How could she possibly withhold a few paltry rands that might save his life?